abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 - *Totality* represents the bias to make claims that are valid for all objects in the universe. without *totality*, we would remember that nothing we say is valid about *all* things or *all* people and at all times.

-- *Limitation* represents the bias of applying systems of predicates to objects that don't confront to this system.
+- *Limitation* represents the bias of applying systems of predicates to objects that don't confront to this system (AKA boolean thinking).
 The loss of *limitation*, would prevent us from thinking in a boolean manner, seeing everything as being either or, according to some subjective criteria, when in reality many things can be both and neither.

 - *Community* represent the bias of thinking that all events must be causally connected with all other events and excludes everything what doesn't fit in this picture as unreal.
 So without it, we can have a richer understanding of the events around us.